StayFrosty54/EnumDevicesBenchmark/README.md

 Console Utility to benchmark DirectInput8 EnumDevices.
 Might be useful to you If you're struggling with game freezes/lags :)

 I know this isn't the proper way to publish code, but just going to paste it in the readme quickly.
+Can be compiled as a console app in Visual Studio.

 ```#include <windows.h>